mitranim/wordplay/readme.md

 presense © Nicos (SZC)

-"mind mine / mine mind" ("mind mine" or "mine mind" → my mind; "mind mine" where mine = weapon → mine for the mind, or of a mind; "mind mine" where mine = lode → abundance of minds; "mine mind" where mine = dig, delve → delve into mind) © M
+mind mine / mine mind ("mind mine" or "mine mind" → my mind; "mind mine" where mine = weapon → mine for the mind, or of a mind; "mind mine" where mine = lode → abundance of minds; "mine mind" where mine = dig, delve → delve into mind) © M

 pedator (pedo-predator) © M